 If, however, her conviction were not overturned at that point – and that is a very big "if" at this stage – the Italian government could then choose to request her extradition from her home country.
 So will Knox, whose year abroad in Umbria went so tragically wrong, end up back in Italy?
 Unlikely, say most observers.

-"Having followed this case from the beginning I would say America will not allow extradition … or at least I would say it's not going to be easy for Italy to obtain," said Graziano Cecchetti, Senior Associate at Giambrone, a London-based Italian lawyer.
+"Having followed this case from the beginning I would say America will not allow extradition or at least I would say it's not going to be easy for Italy to obtain," said Graziano Cecchetti, a partner at Giambrone & Partners, a London-based Italian lawyer.

 The reasons for this are not only that the US would be unlikely to grant the request because of, for instance, previous criticism of the trial, but also that Italy may well not make the request in the first place, knowing how diplomatically sensitive the high-profile case would be.